Skip to main content

 Your guinea pigs' health: what to look out for

 Health checking your guinea pigs is the best way to ensure they’re in tip top condition.
-Guinea pigs can be very good at hiding any health issues until they are really suffering!
-Here are some things to look out for and how to health check your guinea pigs.
+Guinea pigs can be very good at hiding any health issues until they’re really suffering!

 Make sure you health check your guinea pigs weekly and look out for any changes in their behaviour every day.
-Sometimes even the smallest thing, such as their poo looking a little smaller than normal or not rushing out to receive fresh food straight away, can be a clue to a poorly guinea pig.
-If you have any concerns, act quickly and contact your guinea pig savvy vet.
+Sometimes even the smallest thing, such as their poo looking a little smaller than normal or not rushing out to receive fresh food straight away, can be a clue they’re poorly.

 How to health check your guinea pig